Hands-on experience give students the opportunity to apply the knowledge gained in the classroom in a real-world environment.

 - The academic advisor will complete a form to enroll you in a 1-credit independent study and will sign the completed the CPT Authorization Form (must be filled out in advance) [pdf]

-- Bring the completed CPT Authorization Form, your unofficial transcripts, a legible copy of your current I-20 and a paper copy of the Form I-94 to the UMass International Programs Office (IPO), located in 467 Hills South, 4th Floor.
+- Bring the completed CPT Authorization Form (signed by academic advisor) and the job offer letter to the UMass International Programs Office (IPO), located in 70 Butterfield Terrace.
 The IPO office will send your completed CPT request to SEVIS electronically to generate a new I-20 and the CPT work authorization will appear on page 2 of the new SEVIS I-20.

 - Make sure you have updated your address in SPIRE within 10 days of any change while you are on F-1 status.